 - Custom OIDC providers (for advanced authentication needs)

 For basic migrations, the built-in email authentication works well.
-If you need advanced features, you can integrate external authentication providers via OIDC.
+If you need more advanced features like passkeys, biometric authentication, or sophisticated MFA flows, you'll want to consider a dedicated authentication provider through OIDC federation.

 Phase 2: Set up user flows